OS4Techno/.github/profile/README.md

-## MSP with his head office in Montreal, Quebec, Canada
+## MSP with its head office in Montreal, Quebec, Canada